Integrate Pagefind's Search with Astro: A Complete Setup Guide

 CAUTION

-Wrap the above code in a<script defer>
+Wrap the above code in a

 tag for it to be considered as a client-side script.
 Astro won't process and bundle it.
 It will be shipped to the client as it is.
 You can also consider theis:inline